ucsb-cs16/ucsb-cs16.github.io/topics/sshfs.md

 ---
-topic: "sshfs"
+layout: default
+parent: Topics
+title: "Sshfs"
-desc: "Accessing your files on CSIL directly from your Mac, Linux or Windows machine"
+description: "Accessing your files on CSIL directly from your Mac, Linux or Windows machine"
 ---

 Detailed instructions for sshfs are not yet available.